 Significantly, the new Framework and the redress mechanism do not impose any new requirements for companies.
-Discussions continue to finalize details of the agreement.
+However, discussions continue to finalize details of the agreement.

 The European Commission’s announced in December that it has begun its process to adopt an adequacy decision for the EU-U.S. Data Privacy Framework (the Framework).
 Companies seeking to transfer data from countries in the European Union to the United States will need to take steps to be in alignment with this new change.